Call Us 904-JOI-2000

 If you are experiencing back pain but these symptoms do not match your own, you may have a different injury.
 Read the following articles to get a better understanding of what your injury may be:

-If you are still unsure of whether you have a herniated disc, this video may help you get a better idea.
-Learn about herniated discs.
+If you are still unsure of whether you have a herniated disc, this video on herniated discs may help you get a better idea.